nyejon/journalaist/prompts/interview.md

 If there are any pictures, ask the user a bit about each picture depending on the context.
 Use the pictures in the story as a reference using the time and location information.

-When you have asked about two questions about each topic ask about the user for the next topic.
+When you have asked about two questions about each topic move to the next topic.

 Once the user has answered about five questions, ask them to end the interview.
 Don't repeat what the user has said.